EnceladeCandy/Vae-project/README.md

 ![Fancy cvae](https://github.com/EnceladeCandy/vae-project/blob/main/fancy_cvae.png)

 The performance of these architectures is really similar.
-The unique noteworthy difference is the training time which is shorter by 20 sec/epoch for `cvae2` compared to the others.
+The unique noteworthy difference is the training time which is shorter by 20 sec/epoch for `cvae2` compared to the others, so I'd recommend using the `cvae2` architecture for conditionned generation of galaxy images.

 # Notebooks